Introduction

 For the best meadow hay, I chose Oxbow Organic Meadow Hay, which costs about $6.49 for a 15-ounce bag.
 Meadow hay is a mixture of grasses that come out long and stringy and is very suitable for adult rabbits because it’s easy to digest.
 It’s certified organic, hand-sorted, and packed tightly to maintain its freshness.

-Next is the best alfalfa hay, and I chose Viking Farmer Alfalfa Hay, which costs about $33 for a 10lbs box.
+Next is the alfalfa hay for rabbis, and I chose Viking Farmer Alfalfa Hay, which costs about $33 for a 10lbs box.
 Alfalfa hay is packed with fiber, calcium, amino acids, and vitamins.
 It’s best suited for younger rabbits because it has a high level of calcium and carbs.

 The final category is best oat, wheat, and barley blend, and I chose Alfalfa King Oat, Wheat, and Barley Blend, which costs about $29 for a 456g bag.
 This blend contains a mixture of nutritious fiber along with a combination of different flavors and textures that rabbits enjoy.